AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Experiments and Results

-We evaluate the generalization capability of AEDR across three distinct autoencoder architectures: VAE~\cite{VAE}, VQ-VAE~\cite{VQDM, VQ-VAE}, and MoVQ~\cite{KD2.1, MoVQ}.
-As shown in Figure~\ref{table-AE}, AEDR achieves an attribution accuracy exceeding 96\% on VAE-based models.
-On VQ-VAE, the accuracy reaches 90.85\%, and on MoVQ, it attains 82.93\%.
-The performance degradation is mainly due to the fact that the latent space of the quantized model is discrete.
-The input tensor is quantized to the nearest latent code, and this quantization error makes it difficult to achieve fine-grained reconstruction.
-Nonetheless, AEDR outperforms LatentTracer~\cite{LatentTracer} on VQ-VAE, while MoVQ remains challenging, highlighting an avenue for future work.
+We evaluate the generalization capability of AEDR across three distinct autoencoder architectures: VAE, VQ-VAE, and MoVQ.
+Table~\ref{table-AE} shows that AEDR achieves an attribution accuracy exceeding 96\% on VAE-based models.
+On VQ-VAE, the accuracy reaches 90.85\%, and on MoVQ, it drops to 82.93\%.
+The performance degradation primarily stems from the discrete nature of the latent space in quantized models.
+Specifically, the input tensor is mapped to the nearest latent code during quantization, introducing an error that hampers precise reconstruction and, consequently, fine-grained attribution.
+Despite this, AEDR outperforms LatentTracer on VQ-VAE.
+MoVQ remains a more challenging case, pointing to a promising direction for future research.